moses-kolawole/Button-Interrupt-LED_stm32f401ccu6/README.md

-# Binary_Counter_LEDs_STM32F401CCU6
+# Button Interrupt LED_stm32f401ccu6

 ## Overview

-A bare-metal STM32 project demonstrating a 4-bit binary counter using four LEDs on the STM32F401CCU6 Black Pill board.
+A bare-metal STM32 project demonstrating external interrupts (EXTI) using a push button to toggle the onboard LED on the STM32F401CCU6 Black Pill board.

 ## Project Codes
 [Click Here to check out the project code](code)